The Devil Wins When We’re Too Busy

 And, still, I’ve been letting the devil win.

 In the past month, I’ve closed the door on a classroom and pushed through the first weeks of summer.
-We’ve already taken a short family trip, adjusted our routine, and settled into a ball game almost ever night schedule.
-I have been moving at a frantic pace: preparing meals, cleaning up messes, washing dirty faces, folding laundry, packing ball-field picnics, driving kids to this and that — there is always something.
+We’ve already taken a short family trip, adjusted our routine, and settled into a ball game almost every night schedule.
+I have been moving at a frantic pace: preparing meals, cleaning up messes, washing dirty faces, folding laundry, packing ball-field picnics, driving kids to this and that—there is always something.
 My main focus has been on serving my family and meeting their needs.